-Set out briefly and clearly what you will expect of participants.
+Set out briefly and clearly, what you will expect of participants.
 Explain what exactly will happen to participants (e.g., you will be given a questionnaire to complete); including how long it will take (if unsure, give participants an indication of the maximum amount of time they will spend completing the research).
 If you need participants to come back at a later time/date for a subsequent part of your study, indicate this clearly now, stating how long each part of the study will take.

-IADT Ethics Policy, approval by Academic Council 1st Dec 2014, for a period of three years What are the benefits and risks (if any) of taking part?
+What are the benefits and risks (if any) of taking part?